boydx/geosalad/PITCHME.md

 ---
 ## Objects
-Once a value is created, it is an object with properties and powers (more later).
+Once a value is created, it is an object with properties and powers 🔌 (actually they're called methods).

 ---
 ```python